 - Wetlands mean water

 - Wetlands mean flood control

 - Wetlands mean landscape

 The IRWC was set up by the Government in November 2010 to assist Ireland in meeting its requirements as a signatory to the Ramsar Convention.
-Membership is drawn from a variety of relevant government agencies, scientific and technical institutions, regional and local authorities and non-governmental organisations.
-Our Primary objective is to promote the wise use and protection of all wetlands in Ireland.
-We aim to:
+We are a widely representative group, set up to assist in the protection, appreciation and understanding of wetlands in Ireland and to promote the implementation of the this Convention.
+Our membership is drawn from a variety of relevant government agencies, scientific and technical institutions, regional and local authorities and non-governmental organisations.

 - Raise the profile of all wetlands and their value in Ireland

-- Develop national wetland polices, and to provide advice to policy makers
+- Develop and support national wetland polices, and provide advice to policy makers

 - Support wetland education and public awareness of wetlands